 School Transfer Request (STR)

 Nebraska Option Enrollment

 At the elementary, middle and high school levels the current Student Assignment Plan (SAP) allows a student to attend their home attendance area (neighborhood) school based on the student's residential address.
 In addition, students can apply to attend a non-neighborhood (transfer) school.
 This request must be approved by the Student Placement Office.
 Approval of application request is subject to:

-• space availability at the requested school
+• space availability at the requested school & *timing of the request

 • student's academic achievement & enrollment history